kebaldwi/DNAC-TEMPLATES/SystemVariables.md

 ### Summary

-Hopefully, this document helped you to get an idea of what system variables are and how they can be used with the Cisco DNA Center Template Editor.
+Hopefully, this document helped you to get an idea of what system variables are and how they can be used with the Cisco Catalyst Center Template Editor.
 System Variables help to reduce manual entry and errors, make your templates more flexible so you need less of them and ease provisioning.
 Thanks for reading!

 > **Feedback:** If you found this repository please fill in comments and [**give feedback**](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.